 of Classics at Furman

 University in Greenville, SC.
 She received a 2012 Excellence in Teaching Award from the South Carolina Independent Colleges & Universities.
-In addition to lessons and an activity, she contributed funerary inscriptions for Julia Victorina and Anna Isias, Cicero's
+In addition to two Lessons and two Activities, she contributed five webpages to the site: Julia Victorina, Anna Isias, Familia Allidia, Cicero's

 and oratory, and Roman social and cultural history, she has published on Lucretius and Cicero.